 What are the impacts of hearing loss?

 For people who lose hearing later in life, hearing loss can bring challenges to mental health, daily activities, and learning.
-These impacts often stem from adjusting to reduced hearing, communication barriers, and the risk of social withdrawal.
+These impacts are often tied to the process of adjusting to reduced hearing, navigating communication barriers, and, in some cases, experiencing social withdrawal.

 What is the normal hearing range of a 70-year-old?